bazingarj/elasticsearch-backup-and-restore-from-aws-s3/README.md

 DELETE_REPO_AFTER_SNAPSHOT = False

-Note: set True to delete repo from elasticsearch after backup and restore operations, Also it can be used to create multiple backup of same index in sepaarte folders
+Note: set True to delete repo from elasticsearch after backup and restore operations, Also it can be used to create multiple backup of same index in separate folders

 STEP 3 : Make Backup